-- Link natural features and open space areas to create a 'greenway' or system of natural corridors and connect the features and areas with pathways. - 2.
-Prioritize densifying and maintaining right-of-way forestry. - 3.
-Educate landowners and developers on the importance of conserving natural areas and environmental conservation practices that contribute to natural systems. - 4.
-Protect the quality of waterways from damaging erosion, overuse and harmful impacts of development. - 5.
-Encourage the preservation and enhancement of key natural areas for wildlife habitats as well as for passive recreational areas and walking pathways. - 6.
-Consider innovative solutions for conservation and environmentally sustainable practices, such as energy reclamation from storm out-falls and dams.
+- 1. Link natural features and open space areas to each other with pathways to create a 'greenway' or system of natural corridors. - 2.
+Prioritize densifying and maintaining right-of-way forestry. - Educate landowners and developers on the importance of conserving natural areas and environmental conservation practices that contribute to natural systems. - 4.
+Protect the quality of waterways from damaging erosion, overuse and harmful impacts of development. - Encourage the preservation and enhancement of key natural areas for wildlife habitats as well as for passive recreational areas and walking pathways. - Consider innovative solutions for conservation and environmentally sustainable practices, such as energy reclamation from stormwater outfalls and dams.